Chlorek/tardis/README.md

 to make it modular and extend its possibilities by allowing end user to use internal, basic functions, but without stripping ready-to-use features too, these are built on top of those basic functions now.
 Everything is object-oriented so you can extend functionality to fit your wild needs.

-Keep in mind it's not just noise generator like perlin noise (however basic output pretty much resembles it).
-Tardis lets you design complicated sets of noises in easy to read and logical manner, with enough tinkering there is possibility to achieve *(I hope)* pretty much anything you want.
+Keep in mind it's not just noise generator like many you can find around.
+Tardis lets you **design** complicated sets of noises in easy to read and logical manner, with enough tinkering there is possibility to achieve *(I&nbsp;hope)* pretty much anything you want.

-## Readme todo...

 ## How to use
 It is not full coverage of API, just simple overview of how work with this library looks like: